jeremytammik/tbc/a/2042_hide_ribbon.md

 For example, I created one class MyCommand : IExternalCommand and registered it for several "PushButtonData" ("MyButtonOne", "MyButtonTwo").
 After clicking on the button both times through the debugger, I will get to the same Execute() method of the MyCommand class.
 In this case, is it possible to determine which of the buttons called this method?
-Any way, even the most perverted...
+Any way at all, even the most perverted...

 **Answer:**
 You can do it with some step like this:

 - Add assembly reference `AdWindows.dll`
-- Add a event tracking user click on the button at IExternalApplication when user click to any button:
+- Add an event tracking user click on the button at `IExternalApplication` when user click to any button:

 <pre><code class="language-cs">using AW = Autodesk.Windows;